Hecktagon/startup/README.md

 It does, it stores user data and authenticates preexisting users on login

 ### stores application data in MongoDB:
-partially complete
+complete (mostly)
-sends all application data to the bakcend using database.js and mongo, but i am not able to access that infromation for any reason
+sends most application data to the bakcend using database.js and mongo, I am able to access the data that successfully ends up in the database.

 ### stores and retireves credentials in mongoDB:
 complete